dlemstra/Magick.NET/Readme.txt

 Magick.NET 7.0.0.0017:
   - Renamed the values of the FontWeight enumeration.
+  - The type of the ClipPaths property of the EightBimProfile has been changed to ClipPath.

 Magick.NET 7.0.0.0015:
   - MagickImage.Gamma 'getter' is now a property and Gamma 'setter' has been renamed to GammaCorrect.